In Memory Of Sisters

 was the satchel of trinkets and dry goods that my sister and Charity had

 gone to town to buy.
-The dead

 were buried in the old Smith Cemetery near Raytown.
 We didn't have much